dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _hl7ScheduleProcedureTemplateURI:

     hl7ScheduleProcedureTemplateURI_"
     "HL7 Schedule Protocol Code in Order",string,"Specifies location of Scheduled Protocol Code in received HL7 Order message.
-Enumerated values: OBR_4_1, OBR_4_4.
-If absent, OBR_4_4 will be applied.","
+May be overwritten by configured values for particular Archive HL7 Application.
+Enumerated values: OBR_4_1 or OBR_4_4","
     .. _hl7ScheduledProtocolCodeInOrder:

     hl7ScheduledProtocolCodeInOrder_"
     "HL7 Schedule Station AET in Order",string,"Specifies location of Scheduled Station AE Title in received HL7 Order message.
-Enumerated values: ORC_18.
 Not effective for HL7 v2.5.1 OMI^O23 with IPC segment.
-If absent or no value is provided in the configured field, the Scheduled Station AE Title is selected according configured rules.","
+If absent or no value is provided in the configured field, the Scheduled Station AE Title is selected according configured rules.
+May be overwritten by configured values for particular Archive HL7 Application.
+Enumerated values: ORC_18","
     .. _hl7ScheduledStationAETInOrder:

     hl7ScheduledStationAETInOrder_"